Homeland Movement (Croatia): History

 On 29 February 2020, Miroslav Škoro, a former MP who stood in the recent presidential election, confirmed to the media the formation of a new party, four and a half months before the parliamentary elections.
 The DP tried to form a broad right-of-centre coalition for the upcoming election.
 They negotiated with the Bridge, but no agreement was reached.

 A coalition was formed with several other parties, including the conservative Croatian Sovereignists, which was established to contest the 2019 European elections, and the newly founded Bloc for Croatia.
 A coalition agreement was also signed with the Green List, emphasizing "environmental protection and the fight against climate change".

 On 20 July 2021, Miroslav Škoro resigned as party president over a dispute over party finances.
-This was soon followed by disciplinary proceedings against Škoro and his sister Vesna Vučemilović, which is why they decided to leave the party.
+This was soon followed by disciplinary proceedings against Škoro and his sister, Vesna Vučemilović.
+This is reportedly why they left the party.
 On 9 October 2021, Mayor of Vukovar, Ivan Penava was elected the new party president.

 In the 2024 Croatian parliamentary election, the DP led a coalition with Law and Justice and two independent members of the Sabor won 14 seats, becoming the third largest faction.
 The ruling Croatian Democratic Union (HDZ)'s coalition only earned 61 seats, needing 76 to form a government.
 As such, the DP was courted by both the HDZ, and the main opposition, the Social Democratic Party (SDP) and Rivers of Justice coalition led by Zoran Milanović who attempted to form a broad "national salvation" government of every party against the HDZ.
 As such the party has been described as the kingmaker, as whichever coalition they join, the HDZ or SDP, would earn enough seats to form a government.
 However, on 27 April, after having coalition negotiations with both parties, the HDZ Prime Minister Andrej Plenković announced that the DP would be joining their coalition "in the coming days."